aws-samples/amazon-sagemaker-administration-workshop/content/01-lab-01/lab-01.md

 You don't need to create and configure the EFS security group.
 This security group and rules are created by SageMaker automatically during creation of the domain.

 Each SageMaker domain has own VPC configuration, so you can configure a domain to use a shared or a dedicated VPC.
 Each domain uses its own EFS file system, data from different domains never shares the same EFS volume.

+Please note, if you use the SageMaker domain in VpcOnly mode, you [cannot use public subnets](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-notebooks-and-internet-access.html#:~:text=You%20must%20use%20private%20subnets%20only.%20You%20cannot%20use%20public%20subnets%20in%20VpcOnly%20mode).

 ### Amazon VPC
 An Amazon VPC is a logically isolated virtual network environment that you control.
 When you create an VPC, it doesn't allow ingress or egress network traffic.
 By adding VPC endpoints, [internet gateways](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html) (IGW), [NAT gateways](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) (NATGW) or [AWS Transit Gateway](https://docs.aws.amazon.com/whitepapers/latest/building-scalable-secure-multi-vpc-network-infrastructure/transit-gateway.html) you begin to configure your private network environment to communicate with other network resources.
 In this workshop all communication between your SageMaker domain and any AWS service are done explicitly through private connectivity to the AWS services via VPC endpoints.